doomspork/medic/README.md

 # Medic

 Medic is an daemon for recurring healthchecks on remote hosts.
+See [Hospital](https://github.com/doomspork/hospital) for more details.

 ## Requirements